CoderDojo-Content/Intermediate-HTML-CSS/en/styling-by-class.md

         <img id="imgTito" class="solidRoundBorders" src="tito.png" alt="Tito the dog" width="100px">
    ```

-8. Why not experiment with some more CSS classes to make the other pages on your website have their own themes?
+8. Why not experiment with some more CSS classes to make the other pages have their own themes?
 You can name a CSS class anything you like.
 It's common to give it a name that describes what it does or what it's for!

-9. Extra challenge: use CSS **classes** to define a few different picture sizes for your website, for example `.smallPictures` and `.mediumPictures`.
+9. Extra challenge: use CSS **classes** to define a few different picture sizes for the website, for example `.smallPictures` and `.mediumPictures`.
 Then remove the **width** attribute from each of your **img** elements and add the appropriate class instead.